 Xenia holds a PhD in Literature/Creative Writing, a Masters in classical music performance, a Bachelor of Arts degree (theatre and literature), and a Bachelor or Music.
 She is also an Alumnus of the Banff School of Fine Arts (Canada), and Corsi Di Perfezionamento Sulla Musica Del Novecento (Italy).

 In 2017 - 2018 Xenia is a Global Cultural Fellow, Institute of International Cultural Relations, University of Edinburgh.
 In 2018 she was invited as an Artist Incubuator for Cultural Summit Abu Dhabi.
 She has been a Visiting Scholar at the School of Writing, Columbia University (New York), a Writer/Scholar/Artist in residence at Peking University (Beijing), Kookmin University (Korea), a Bundanon Estate Arts resident (Australia) and a Hambidge (USA) fellow recipient.
 She is a Churchill Fellow, a State Library of Victoria Creative Fellow, and the inaugural arts recipient of a Boston-Melbourne Fellowship.
-Her honors and recognitions include the R. E Ross Trust award for playwriting and remains the only recipient ever awarded multiple citations from three different categories of the Australia Council (Literature, Music and Theatre).
+Her honors and recognitions include the R. E Ross Trust award for playwriting and she remains the only recipient ever awarded multiple citations from three different categories of the Australia Council (Literature, Music and Theatre).
 Xenia has held an Australia-China Council Fellowship, two Australian-Korea Foundation awards, an Asialink award, an Ian Potter Award, and a Professional Writer’s award from Copyright Australia (CAL).